Neurology & Neurosurgery

 Baylor St. Luke’s Medical Center collaborates with Baylor College of Medicine to revolutionize neurosurgical approaches, find innovative uses for technology, and navigate new frontiers.
 With some of the best brains in neuroscience, our team manages patient care today while developing new treatments for tomorrow.

-Pioneers in Deep
+Pioneers in deep brain stimulation

 Our image-guided, robotic DBS implantation system achieves the highest degree of precision available.
 We offer both conventional, microelectrode recording-guided surgery (during which the patient is awake for part of the procedure) and asleep, image-guided surgery (during which the patient is sound asleep the entire time).
 We maximize outcomes and minimize side effects by incorporating the latest intraoperative adjuncts and most sophisticated DBS systems, including those with directional steering capability.

 In 2016, Baylor St. Luke’s Medical Center was one of the first hospitals in the country to use the Infinity™ Deep Brain Stimulation System, an advanced treatment option for patients with Parkinson’s disease and essential tremor.